Iceland

 Hverarönd

 Hverarönd is the name of the high-temperature area at the mountain pass Namaskard.
-The area is characterized by plenty boiling mud pots and hizzing hot springs.
-The mineral-bearing steam and muds left a beautiful play of colours on the ground.
+The area is characterized by plenty of boiling mud pots and hizzing hot springs.
+The mineral-bearing steam and muds leave a beautiful play of colours on the ground.
 A visit is highly recommended, but you have to promise to never leave the path.

 Husavik